fonsecagabriella/passcompass/how_to_run.md

 <img src="./imgs/prefect_train_promote_flow.png" width="50%">

+3. Evidently flows
+`make evidently-flows`

+**Note:**
+- `evidently_create_baseline.py`: This flow (baseline_flow) generates an initial Evidently data drift report using a reference dataset and optionally uploads the report and reference data to Google Cloud Storage.

+- `evidently_monitor.py`: This flow (evidently_monitor_flow) loads the latest data batch, compares it against a pre-defined baseline using Evidently to detect data drift, and then saves the drift report (currently only JSON locally, or uploads to GCS).

-3. Run web application and try a prediction
+4. Run web application and try a prediction
 `make webapp-dev`

 You can navigate to: `http://127.0.0.1:8000/`